 Both bikes have a long wheelbase since you are taking corners relatively fast and you want to stay stable while doing that, avoiding tipping to the front.

 Dirt Jump Bikes

-Dirt jump bikes have a shorter wheelbase, lower bottom brackets and short, low stem, since you want the bike to be very maneuverable on the air, yes that's quite a dangerous sport if you ask me.
+Dirt jump bikes have a shorter wheelbase, lower bottom brackets, and short, low stem, since you want the bike to be very maneuverable in the air, yes that's quite a dangerous sport if you ask me.

 Last Word on Mountain Bike Sizing